rOpenGov/oldbailey/README.md

 find_trials(cat = "offcat", term = "deception")
 ```

 Several categories and terms can be provided.
+Note: this causes the API to return trials that are tagged as BOTH "deception" and "theft."
+It does not return trials that are tagged just "deception" and just "theft."

 ```
 find_trials(n_results = 200, cat = c("offcat", "offcat"), term = c("deception", "theft"))